 It seemed like my past connections had all drifted away.
 They were all working full-time jobs now, leading busy lives, and had moved on to build communities of their own.
 Their social circles had shifted (like mine once had) as they became closer to the people they work with, or their romantic partner.

 Combatting remote work loneliness

 I’ve found that as I’ve changed lifestyles, or moved onto a new stage in life, it’s important to surround myself with like-minded people who I have something in common with.
-As I made the shift to working remotely, my friends were shifting too; to long term relationships, to busy full-time office jobs, to exploring a new hobby.
+As I made the shift to working remotely, my friends were shifting too: too long term relationships, too busy full-time office jobs, to exploring a new hobby.

 It’s important as an adult to maintain your old friendships, but it’s also important to meet new people who can commiserate and understand your current situation.
 I decided to find a better solution to the loneliness I was feeling.